bowman2001/perplexdoc/content/doc/site/favicon/index.md

 The [real favicon generator](https://realfavicongenerator.net/) for example generates these icon sets from raster and from vector image files for free.
 This theme is expecting the two files {$favicon.svg} and {$favicon.png} in the folder {$assets/icon}.
 That should be it.

-To use a bunch of already existing raster versions, you need to create the template file `layouts/partials/head/favicon.html` in your project root.
+To use a bunch of already existing raster versions, you need to create the template file {$layouts/partials/head/favicon.html} in your project root.
 It will override the template from the theme, and you can place the HTML referencing your icon images in the traditional way there.
-The icon folder needs to be placed in the `static` directory.
-It will be copied by Hugo without further processing to the root of the published folder structure.
-So it should be easy to get the path right.
+The icon folder needs to be placed in the {$static} directory.
+It gets copied by Hugo directly to the root of the published folder structure and referencing files there is straightforward.